 Okay, you ready?
 Let’s go.
 All right, it’s been about five or six days since your AC joint separation, and you’re so worried about moving your shoulder that you don’t even want to shower.
 But don’t worry!
 I’m here to show you a simple way to wash your hair.
 You can stabilize your shoulder and get your hair cleaned at the same time.
 We’re going to do this right now!

 First, let’s get some water.
-Try to find that right temperature.
+Try to find the right temperature.
 Right, now what you’re going to do is get your hair wet a little bit.
 Let’s go underneath the cold water.

 Let the Shampoo soak!

-And then put your hands under your head pushing in.
-I’ll just gently move my hand over my head.
-Well I think that I’m about done.
+And then put your hands under your head, pushing in.
+I’ll gently move my hand over my head.
+Well, I think that I’m about done.
 I’ve got a little towel next to me.
-I’ll wash my face and if you notice I’m pushing my hand on my head the whole time, and when I’m done, putting my hands together.
+I’ll wash my face, and if you notice, I’m pushing my hand on my head the whole time, and when I’m done, putting my hands together.